EBU - AGREEMENT

 If the Official Challenger loses in a contest after he has been appointed, he will lose his status unless otherwise decided by the Ratings Committee and he will be replaced by the highest rated and available contender, who accepts the nomination.

 Article 11 – Withdrawal from a Championship Contest

-The Champion or Official Challenger, who has agreed with the contest either by agreement or purse bids, but withdraws from the contest, shall be fined 3300 Euros (1.650 for the EU contests)and shall not be allowed to fight for the EBU, EU, EE-EU or women title during the next following 12 months.
+The Champion or Official Challenger, who has agreed with the contest either by agreement or purse bids, but withdraws from the contest, shall be fined 3300 Euros and shall not be allowed to fight for the EBU, EU, EE-EU or women title during the next following 12 months.

 Such boxers shall be marked with an asterisk (*).
 If the fines are not paid boxers will be removed from ratings until they have been paid.